Udaykir02/GDP_Group-3/Non-Functional Requirements List.md

 - Users must always be able to use the app, even during brief maintenance or update windows.
 - To guarantee ongoing availability even in the case of server failures or network disruptions, redundant server infrastructure and failover procedures should be in place.

+##  5. Scalability

+- The application architecture should be planned to handle future increases in the number of users and the size of the product catalog.

+- With the option to add more server instances or cloud resources as needed, horizontal scaling should be provided to accommodate rising concurrent user activity.

+- To expand specific components, like databases and application servers, to effectively handle increased traffic, vertical scaling methods need to be in place.

+- To prevent performance bottlenecks and spread incoming traffic evenly across several server instances, load balancing solutions should be put into practice.